top of page

 About StandingTallNZ.org?

-StandingTallNZ.org is a "Tangata Whenua" (people of the land) website to support Māori and Pacific men support people and communities affected by sexual violence and family violence.
 In New Zealand, approximately 1 in 3 Māori and 1 in 5 Pacific males will have experienced some kind of sexual harm and violence in their lives.
 How, then, can we support our bros and community?
+The answer came from PhD research from our founder Dr Alexander Stevens II who created this website and organisation StandingTallNZ.org.

-The result of this community project is a simple, clean, and easy-to-access website that connects with Māori and Pacific people.
 The strength this website also offers is relevant images, cultural content, non-clinical language, and instant support to helplines.
 We are working every month to ensure all the content is relevant and meaningful.

 In 2020 the website was a finalist in the Public Good category for the Best Design Awards.
 This is a prestigious award presented by the Designers Institute of New Zealand.